MitchMarq42/conan-dl/README.md

 conan-dl.conf goes in the directory `~/.config/conan-dl` which you probably don't have.
 Go ahead and make it.

-The executable (currently cdl-wget, but could change) goes somewhere in your `$PATH`.
+The executable (currently cdl-ytdl, but could change) goes somewhere in your `$PATH`.

 domains.info and the other files are currently unused, but they might be used in future releases.
 You don't have to have them.